 1) The editor and/or his or her representative will conduct a cursory review to determine if the manuscript is appropriate for inclusion in the JVBL by examining the relevance of the topic and its appeal to the Journal’s target readership.
 The editor may: a) reject the manuscript outright, b) request submission of a revised manuscript which will then be subject to a comprehensive in-house review, or c) forward the manuscript for review pursuant to the provisions of the following paragraph.

-2) The editor will send the manuscript to three reviewers consisting of at least one scholar and one practitioner.
-The third reviewer shall be chosen at the editor’s discretion, depending upon the nature of the manuscript.
+2) Unless specifically invited, the manuscript will be subject to a minimum of two reviews, depending upon the nature of the manuscript.
 Once reviews are returned, the editor may: a) accept the manuscript without modification, b) accept the document with specific changes noted, c) offer the author(s) the opportunity to revise and resubmit the manuscript in response to the reviewers’ and editors’ comments and notations, or d) reject the manuscript.
 To be considered publishable, the manuscript must be accepted by at least one of each type of reviewer.

 The material contained in this Journal is protected by copyright and may be replicated only in a manner that is consistent with JVBL’s mission, goals, and activities.
 Commercial replication is strictly prohibited.
 Prohibited uses include but are not limited to the copying, renting, leasing, selling, distributing, transmitting, or transfer of all or any portions of the material, or use for any other commercial and/or solicitation purposes of any type, or in connection with any action taken that violates the JVBL’s copyright.
 The material is not to be used for mass communications without express written consent, but may be downloaded for purposes of individual member use and communication.
 All other uses are prohibited without prior written authorization from the JVBL.
 For any information concerning the appropriate use of the material, please contact JVBL editor Elizabeth Gingerich, email@example.com.